FREE service call with any repair over $250 Call (343) 700-1077

 Garage Door Warranty: Manufacturer, Parts and Labour Explained

-A garage door has two separate warranties: the manufacturer's warranty on the door and parts, and the installer's warranty on the labour.
-Manufacturer warranties often run limited-lifetime on the panel but far shorter on springs and hardware, and most exclude labour.
-HUSH backs every repair with a 90-day Done-Right guarantee.
+A garage door carries 2 separate warranties: the manufacturer's on the door and parts, and the installer's on the labour.
+The panel term runs longest, the spring term shortest, and most manufacturer terms exclude labour.

 What does a garage door warranty actually cover?